5 Best Smart Locks for Seniors

 Using Z-Wave technology, when you connect the lock with home automation systems, you also get to operate the lock remotely from a smart device.
 Also, it lets you monitor the door activity from anywhere.
 Hence, if you’re an elderly person, you don’t need to go all the way to the door to let your housekeeper in.

 Moreover, the device is easy to install and fits most residential doors.
-As long as you have a screwdriver, you should be able to install it in little time.
-In worse case scenarios, the process won’t take more than an hour.
+As long as you have a screwdriver, you should be able to install it in a little time.
+In worse-case scenarios, the process won’t take more than an hour.

 Pros